Waynflete

 Waynflete’s Board of Trustees established the Klingenstein Alumni Award in spring 2019.
 The award is rooted in our mission, which calls for responsible and caring participation in the world.
 Through the Klingenstein Alumni Award, we seek to recognize one Waynflete alumnus/alumna per year whose responsible and caring participation in the world—at the local, national, or international level—has had broad and positive ramifications.
 The award is named for its first recipient, Patricia Davis Klingenstein ’47, in recognition of her work as an education advocate, devoted community leader, volunteer, and philanthropist.

-In recognition of her extraordinary commitment to restoring dignity and opportunity to those too often cast aside, Waynflete is proud to honor Margo Walsh ’82 with the 2025 Klingenstein Alumni Award.
+In recognition of her sustained commitment to expanding access to healthcare and advancing health equity, Waynflete is proud to honor Joan Altman ’96 with the 2026 Klingenstein Alumni Award.

 PREVIOUS KLINGENSTEIN ALUMNI AWARD RECIPIENTS